Malaria Atlas Project

-The Malaria Atlas Project, abbreviated as MAP, is a non-profit academic group led by Professor Peter Gething, Kerry M Stokes Chair in Child Health, at the Telethon Kids Institute, Perth, Western Australia.
+The Malaria Atlas Project (MAP) is a nonprofit academic group led by Peter Gething, Kerry M Stokes Chair in Child Health, at the Telethon Kids Institute, Perth, Western Australia.
 The group is funded by the Bill and Melinda Gates Foundation, with previous funding also coming from the Medical Research Council and the Wellcome Trust.

-MAP aims to disseminate free, accurate and up-to-date information on malaria and associated topics, organised on a geographical basis.
+MAP aims to disseminate free, accurate, and up-to-date information on malaria and associated topics, organised on a geographical basis.
 The work of MAP falls into three areas: